brian-novp/DeployCamp-Team-25/README.md

 1. Use above-mentioned factors as keywords in marketing or in designing the car
 2. Conduct further data collection to improve model

-# DEMO
+# DEMO in YouTube
 [![DEMO Live Web App](https://img.youtube.com/vi/i-A-V_q7KHU/0.jpg)](https://www.youtube.com/watch?v=i-A-V_q7KHU)
 ## Live Web App
-This web app lifetime will be terminated in early September 2025
+This web app will be terminated in early September 2025

 ## Deployment
 Step-by-step process: